Frequently Asked Questions

 Can renters put the sewer service account in their names?

 What happens when BCSS detects a sewer overflow on the sewer system?

 Sanitary sewer overflows (SSO) happen for various reasons, most commonly because of sewer lines being cut during construction activities and heavy rain infiltrating the system.
 BCSS is continually updating vulnerable areas of main sewer lines, lift stations, and other parts of our system to prevent SSOs.
 Please visit our Safety site to read about our protocol for handling an SSO.

 What is the difference between a septic system and sanitary sewer service?

-If I want to replace my septic system with sanitary sewer service or I'm building with the option for a septic system, what do I do?
+If I want to replace my septic system with sanitary sewer service, what do I do?